EdoardoCostantini/mi-hd/README.md

    - re-run of bridge with correct intercept inclusion
 5. `exp4_simOut_20220215_1009_res.rds`
    - outcome of the exp4_results.R script combining (1), (2), (3), and (4)
+6. `exp4_cv_bridge_20220223_1646.rds`
+   - contains the results for corssvalidation of bridge with the correct use of intercept